1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1889 Misaligned Die Clash FS-901 Errors

-Subsequent coins receive ghost impressions—incuse, inverted images in unexpected field locations.
+Subsequent coins receive ghost impressions—incuse, inverted images appearing in unexpected field locations.
 Die polishing, sometimes used to minimize clash marks, creates varying visibility across production runs.

 Auction records document specimens above $400, with pricing reflecting clash clarity and overall grade.